What is a Strategy?

 SMITH — The Strategy Editor

-SMITH is the visual editor where you design and understand strategies at a glance — no coding required.
+SMITH is the visual editor where you design and inspect strategies at a glance.
 You can:

 - Drag and drop states to organize your logic visually.